-Indio, Calif. — Goldenvoice announced this week that Coachella will close out with a bang next year, as a revolutionary new hologram of GG Allin will chuck his feces directly into the crowd.
+Indio, Calif. — Goldenvoice announced this week that Coachella will close out with a bang this year, as a revolutionary new hologram of GG Allin will chuck his feces directly into the crowd, excited sources confirmed.

 Cleanup is sure to take several weeks following Allin’s simian-like closing act, but promoters think they’ve struck gold.
 “If this goes as well as I hope, I’d like to take hologram GG on tour.
 Maybe franchise it out and have him play in several cities at once.
 I really think we’ve stepped in something good!” exclaimed Jerry Thompson, CFO at Goldenvoice.

 While Allin’s act was considered extremely shocking in his time, today’s concertgoers, like Spiegel, said it would hardly be the most egregious thing to hit Coachella.
 “I don’t think it’s any more offensive than a white girl wearing a bindi.”